Finalist: The Alice Prize

 This year the prize will be judged by Bree Pickering, Director, National Portrait Gallery; Erin Vink, Curator First Nations Art (local and global), Art Gallery of New South Wales and Tara Heffernan, Art Historian and Critic.
 The judges are seeking the most compelling recent Australian portrait painting, whether they honour or push the genre, offer unexpected insights into well-known faces, or centre everyday people to explore the breadth of Australian identity.

-All finalist artworks will be exhibited at the National Portrait Gallery from 22 June to 22 September 2024.
+All finalist artworks exhibited at the National Portrait Gallery from 22 June to 22 September 2024.

 STATEMENT